Equilibrium states for self-products of flows and the mixing properties of rank 1 geodesic flows: Introduction

 We extend the machinery for uniqueness of equilibrium states developed by Climenhaga and the second named author in \cite{CT} to the class of products of flows.
-A key idea is to find a \emph{decomposition} of the space of orbit segments.
+A key idea in \cite{CT} is to find a \emph{decomposition} of the space of orbit segments.
 This means that any finite-length orbit segment is assigned a `good' core by removing a `bad' segment from the start and from the end.
 We require that good orbit segments have the specification property and the Bowen property, while the collection of bad orbit segments carries less pressure than the whole system.
 Uniqueness of equilibrium states for rank 1 geodesic flow was established in \cite{BCFT} by exhibiting this kind of decomposition.
 We would like to find a decomposition for the product flow, but in general decompositions do not behave well under products.
 If a collection of orbit segments $\GGG$ has good properties, then we can expect that $\GGG \x \GGG$ does too.
 However, we need $\GGG \x \GGG$ to arise in a decomposition for $(X \x X, \FFF \x \FFF)$.
 In general, this does not look at all promising.
 The issue can be seen clearly if one considers the decomposition for an $S$-gap shift given in \cite{CT12}.

-The first new technical ingredient in our analysis is to introduce the notion of a $\lambda$-decomposition for the space of orbit segments $X \x [0, \infty)$.
-Unlike a general decomposition, $\lambda$-decompositions induce a natural decomposition on the product system.
-This formalism is introduced in \S \ref{lambdaestimate}, and we show that it applies for the geodesic flow in non-positive curvature.
+A main idea in our analysis is to formalize the notion of $\lambda$-decompositions for the space of orbit segments $X \x [0, \infty)$.
+This framework is motivated by, and generalizes, the decomposition for geodesic flow in non-positive curvature which was used in \cite{BCFT}.
+Unlike a general decomposition, $\lambda$-decompositions induce a natural decomposition on the self-product system.
 We use this to show that the product system $(T^1M \x T^1M, (g_t \x g_t))$ has a decomposition which satisfies the pressure gap using ideas which extend those in \cite{BCFT}.
-Other examples of $\lambda$-decompositions include those used in \cite{CFT, CFT2} to study equilibrium states for DA systems, and the decompositions used to study geodesic flow on surfaces with no focal points in \cite{CKP}.
-The other key idea required to apply the machinery of \cite{CT} is to show that the pressure of obstructions to expansivity is smaller than that of the whole space.
-For a product of flows $(X \x X, \FFF \x \FFF)$ this is never the case.
-This is because, defining
+Other examples which are included in our definition of $\lambda$-decompositions include those used in \cite{CFT, CFT2} to study equilibrium states for DA systems, and the decompositions used to study geodesic flow on surfaces with no focal points in \cite{CKP}.